brigadecore/brigade/docs/content/topics/operators/storage.md

   --create-namespace --namespace nfs
 ```

-By default, the chart installs with persistance disabled.
-For various methods
+By default, the NFS chart installs with persistance disabled.
+For various
-on enabling, as well as configuring other aspects of the installation, see the
+methods on enabling, as well as configuring other aspects of the installation,
-[README][NFS].
+see the [README][NFS].

 This chart installs a [StorageClass][storage class] named `nfs`.
 As mentioned,
 Brigade already has `worker.storageClass` set to `nfs` in its